Omarcito/indestructibleart.com/content/posts/2014-03-12-all-new-all-number-ones.md

 *Secret Avengers* # 1

 This is a good book.
 You know whatever that thing is that Matt Fraction started doing with super hero comics when he launched *Hawkeye* that *Superior Foes of Spider-man* and *She-Hulk* are also doing now as well?
 This book is doing that thing.
-In addition to Matt Fraction’s Hawkeye, we get the Black Widow, Spider-Woman, Nick Fury, Maria Hill, Agent Coulson, and M.O.D.O.K.
-M.O.D.O.K. is part of the Secret Avengers team and it seems to be working out.
+In addition to Matt Fraction’s Hawkeye, we get the Black Widow, Spider-Woman, Nick Fury, Maria Hill, Agent Coulson, and M.O.D.O.K. who all serve as members of a Black Ops Avengers team in some capacity or another.

 *Secret Avengers* is a book that goes for extremes.
 Whether it is for laughs or for drama and action, Ales Kot is riffing on that tongue in cheek light hearted super hero adventure in a manner that feels serious at the same time.
 At least when S.H.I.E.L.D. agents are on the screen.
-The rest of the time, it’s the Avengers either whining about how many AIM foot soldiers there are or getting a massage that turns into a good ol’ fashion target practice session with bazookas and lazer beams.
+The rest of the time, it’s the Avengers either whining about how many AIM foot soldiers there are or they are getting a massage that turns into a good ol’ fashion target practice session with bazookas and lazer beams.

 Ales Kot is a very ambitious writer who he tends to emulate the ones he wants to stand shoulder to shoulder with.
 He could stand to turn down the Hawkeye a smidge, least he wants to seem like he’s covering Matt Fraction’s Clint.
 His other book, *Zero*, is a great sci-fi that has me really excited about what kind of things he’s going to dream up here in the Marvel U. Michael Walsh’s reminds me of a more brutish Michael Lark.
 One issue and already I’m convinced that he’s a perfect fit for a book of secret ops super hero book.

 Also, is Agent Coulson really this adventuring secret agent in the comics?
 In the movies he always seemed like the middle manager for the Avengers, there to make sure that everyone is still cool with the fact that they’re working for the Man.
-He can die in the comics.
-I’m cool with that.
+If you ask me, it's okay if dies in the comics.
+Like, really dies.
+Not this, "I was dead but lol now i'm not, and also don't touch Lola, more lols" dead that we have going on the Marvel Movie Cinematic Whatever-verse right now.
+But like dead, dead.
+Old School Joe Quesada "Dead Is Dead" dead.